More

 Multiplying Fractions: 4 Easy Steps

-Encourage kids to observe the products derived from the models and also tell them which rule is being followed in the multiplication of fractions.
+Encourage kids to observe the products derived from the models and tell them which rule is being followed in multiplying fractions.

 We can help them understand the process through these 4 easy steps of multiplying fractions.